In the classroom and in the lab, become a critical consumer and producer of knowledge of human behavior.

 Faculty & Teaching

-Our psychology professors believe that firsthand experience in planning, performing and interpreting research is the best teacher of critical thinking in the field of psychology.
-Consequently, many psychology courses have an associated laboratory and every faculty member has an active research lab.
+Our psychological science professors believe that firsthand experience in planning, performing and interpreting research is the best teacher of critical thinking in the field of psychology.
+Consequently, many psychological science courses have an associated laboratory and every faculty member has an active research lab.